 Egill is also remembered as a warlock of sorts, credited as a master of the ancient runes and their magical potency.
 One tale tells of how, during a feast, he carved a rune that shattered a poisoned cup intended to take his life.

 Photo by Regína Hrönn Ragnarsdóttir

 Not only a fearsome and seemingly indestructible warrior, but a celebrated scholar, poet and master of magic, Egill Skallagrímsson was without a doubt a force to be reckoned with, and no list of notorious Icelanders would be complete without him.

-Photo from Wikimedia, Creative Commons, by Andreas Bloch
+Photo from Wikimedia, Creative Commons, by Andreas Bloch.
+No edits made.

 The first woman on our list is Hallgerður Höskuldsdóttir, also known as Hallgerður Langbrók, a prominent character in the much celebrated thirteenth-century Njáls Saga.
 Hallgerður was the wife of one of the Icelandic Saga's greatest warriors, Gunnar of Hlíðarendi.
 Renowned for her beauty and wild spirit, the feuds she inflamed lead to decades of deaths and destruction.

 Estimated to have taken place between 960 and 1020, the events of Njáls Saga tell of blood feuds in the Icelandic Commonwealth, which existed from the establishment of the Icelandic parliament, the Alþingi, in 930 to the year 1262, when the nation pledged fealty to the king of Norway.